Eric Greitens: Impeachment session and resignation

-Upon Greitens's resignation, Mike Parson took office as governor.
-Parson initially said he intended to keep Greitens's cabinet, but in October 2021, he changed the directors of five state agencies, transferring some and ousting others.
+Upon Greitens's resignation, Lieutenant Governor Mike Parson succeeded him as governor.
+He made some changes to the cabinet, announcing director changes for five agencies.

 Investigation of St. Louis Circuit Attorney

-After the dismissal of all charges against Greitens, his defense attorneys filed a police report with the St. Louis Metropolitan Police Department alleging criminal misconduct by William Tisaby, a former FBI agent Gardner's office hired to investigate Greitens.
+After the dismissal of all charges against Greitens, his defense attorneys filed a police report with the St. Louis Metropolitan Police Department alleging criminal misconduct by William Tisaby, a former FBI agent hired by Gardner's office to investigate Greitens.
 In June 2018, St. Louis Circuit Judge Michael Mullen appointed Gerard Carmody as special prosecutor to investigate alleged misconduct by Tisaby.
 In June 2019, Tisaby was indicted on six counts of felony perjury and one count of felony tampering with evidence; prosecutors alleged that he concealed documents from defense attorneys and lied under oath during the deposition about materials that could materially affect the outcome of the Greitens case.
 In March 2022, Tisaby pleaded guilty to misdemeanor evidence tampering and was sentenced to one year's unsupervised probation.
 He admitted to failing to give Greitens's lawyers documents, including his notes from an interview with the women involved in the case.
 Tisaby reportedly pleaded guilty due to his health and his attorney's uncertainty about whether he could endure a full jury trial.

-In July 2019, the grand jury that indicted Tisaby disbanded without any other indictments, although Carmody indicated that the investigation continued into Gardner's actions.
+In July 2019, the grand jury that indicted Tisaby disbanded without any other indictments.
+Carmody indicated that the investigation continued into Gardner's actions.

 Gardner was never charged with any crime in connection with the Greitens investigation.
 But during an April 2022 proceeding before the Missouri Office of Disciplinary Counsel (which regulates the conduct of lawyers in Missouri), she admitted to misconduct, attributing it to inadvertent errors as part of a fast-moving investigation.
 A disciplinary hearing panel recommended that she receive a reprimand, and she agreed to the recommendation.